-The centre is registered to accommodate up to four adult residents and there were no vacancies at the time of inspection.
-Two of the residents were present on the day of inspection.
-These residents were unable to tell the inspector their views of the service but they appeared in good form and comfortable in the company of staff and their peer.
+The centre is registered to accommodate up to 16 adult residents.
+However, at the time of this inspection there was one vacancy and consequently there were 15 residents living in the centre.
+There were no plans for any further admissions to the centre.
+The inspector met briefly with each of the residents on the day of this inspection.
+These residents were unable to tell the inspector their views of the service but they appeared in good form and comfortable in the company of staff and their peers.

 There were long term plans to de-congregate the centre in line with the HSE National Strategy - "Time to move on from congregated settings - A strategy for community inclusion".
 A number of residents had been identified to transition to more suitable accommodation within the community.
-A defined time-line for the decongregation of the centre had not yet been determined but suitable accommodation for two of the residents had been identified and a draft transition plan had been formulated.
+A defined time-line for the decongregation of the centre had not yet been determined but suitable accommodation for one of the residents had been identified and a draft transition plan had been formulated.
 A discovery process had been progressed with a number of the residents and their families.
 The purpose of this was to determine the individual residents' needs, will and preferences in relation to their future life plans as they transition to live in their own home within the community.
 The provider had put in place a 'transforming lives' lead who was responsible for coordinating the decongregation process.
 A number of management and staff had completed enhanced quality 'good lives' training for de-congregation.

-Each of the four residents had been living together for an extended period and were reported to generally get along well together.
+Each of the 15 residents had been living together for an extended period and were reported to generally get along well together.
+The age range of the residents was 40 to 79 years with the majority being in the older range.
 It was noted that the behaviours of a small number of the residents could on occasions be difficult for staff to manage in a group living environment.
 However, overall incidents appeared to be well managed and residents were provided with appropriate support.
-Staff were observed to interact with the residents in a caring and respectful manner.
+Staff were observed to interact with the residents in a caring, patient and respectful manner.
 A number of the residents had limited speech but were observed to be supported by staff to communicate their feelings and wishes.